MOABQA/J.A.R.V.I.S.-AI/README.md

 ## Known Limitations
 - Speech recognition might not work perfectly in environments with high background noise.
 - The music feature requires you to define a correct music_path.
--Some commands like 'classroom' links need to be replaced with actual URLs.
+- Some commands like 'classroom' links need to be replaced with actual URLs.

-##Customization
+## Customization
 Voice Settings: Modify the properties in the 'VOICE SETUP' section of the code for different voice effects.
 Commands: Add or modify entries in the websites or apps dictionaries to personalize what J.A.R.V.I.S. can do for you.